1927 In the Beginning

 President - Michael Read MBE

-Vice President - Dr Harry Huffaker, Dr Stanley Paris, Ray Cossum, Ghislaine Van Vooren, Tom Watch and Montserrat Tresserras
+Vice Presidents - Dr Harry Huffaker, Dr Stanley Paris, Ray Cossum, Ghislaine Van Vooren, Tom Watch, Joan Metcalfe and Montserrat Tresserras

 Executive Board Members